-Thus, the labour share declines (increases) when real wages grow less (more) than labour productivity.
 The next subsection focuses first on industrial upgrading and the effect of GVCs on productivity, and subsequently on social upgrading and the real wage.
-The following subsection presents a simple theoretical framework to pin down the different channels via which GVC participation impacts the labour share.
+The following subsection presents a simple theoretical framework building on the literature in labour economics to pin down the different channels via which GVC participation impacts the labour share.
+This theoretical framework motivates our subsequent econometric analysis.